atae/chordParser/readme.md

 However, it is difficult to keep switching between a chord chart and the actual finger positions of a chord, especially if you're trying to learn a song as fast as possible.
-This app aims to bridge this information gap by keeping everything in one page.
+This app aims to bridge this information gap by keeping everything on one page.

 ## Functionality & MVP